Y1fanHE/y1fanhe.github.io/about/README.md

 - **Graduate Teaching Assistant** (2020.04 - Present)
     + *University of Tsukuba*
-    + Teaching assistant for a graduate course <a href="https://www.cs.tsukuba.ac.jp/syllabus/current/01CH740.html" target="_blank">Experiment Design in Computer Sciences</a>.
+    + Teaching assistant for a graduate course <a href="https://www.cs.tsukuba.ac.jp/syllabus/current/01CH740.html" target="_blank">Experiment Design in Computer Sciences</a> (see <a href="https://caranha.github.io/ExperimentDesignCS/" target="_blank">GitHub page</a>).
 Response on preparing part of the course materials.
 - **Undergraduate Teaching Assistant** (2020.04 - Present)
     + *University of Tsukuba*
     + Teaching assistant for undergraduate freshmen seminar.
 Response on personal interview for instruction of campus life.